carlosbuss1/MagmaFlow/README.md

 If you use MagmaFlow in your research, please cite:

-> **Buss CE, Li A, Gilglioni EH, Bansal M, Singh SP, Bakiri L, Cardozo AK, Gurzov EN.** MagmaFlow: An Integrated Desktop Platform for Differential Expression Interpretation Through AI-Powered Literature Annotation and Pathway Network Analysis. *In Prep* (2026).
-In meantime please cite: Buss, C. E. (2025).
-MagmaFlow_v10.0.3: Interactive Volcano Plot Application.
-Zenodo. https://doi.org/10.5281/zenodo.17107683
+> **Buss, C. E. (2026).
+MagmaFlow_v10.0.4: MagmaFlow An Integrated Desktop Platform for Differential Expression Interpretation Through AI-Powered Literature Annotation and Pathway Network Analysis (v10.0.4).
+Zenodo. https://doi.org/10.5281/zenodo.18380556
 ---

 ## Contact